-In recent years, high quality imagery is very easy to obtain with sites such as unsplash and pexels providing content to many agencies and brands.
+In recent years, high quality imagery is very easy to obtain with sites such as Unsplash, Pexels and Pikiwizard providing content to many agencies and brands.
 These images are high resolution and pre-edit, taking the stress out of sourcing assets.

 Through the experimental A/B testing that Verb ran this year, we found that ads that were text heavy or showed overly simplistic imagery performed weaker.
 We concluded from this that ads which have these qualities lack the ability to grab consumers attention and therefore underperform as ads.

 Facebook and Instagram rely heavily on imagery, the key to creating great ads is to give consumers a reason to engage with your ads and not just scroll past.
 Verb ran a number of campaigns with Intimissimi this year, one of the most successful using imagery and video content from their Autumn catwalk show.
 The assets used in this particular campaign were both high quality and engaging, as consumers were able to see an insight into the catwalk not necessarily available elsewhere.